-The Agency continues to prepare the approximately 20-acre site for commercial development by completing the cleanup of environmental contamination and required remediation.
-The clearing project is expected to be completed in coming year.
-Certification of the satisfactory environmental clean-up will follow, subject to site supervision by DEQ approved environmental engineers and completion of the DEQ approved contaminated media management plan (CMMP) requirements, and additional environmental requirements.
+The Agency has prepared the approximately 20-acre site for commercial development by completing the cleanup of environmental contamination and required remediation.
+Certification of the satisfactory environmental clean-up was obtained in reporting period.
+The site remains subject to the DEQ approved contaminated media management plan (CMMP) requirements, and additional environmental requirements.